 As a performer, from 2007 to 2012 collaborated with Italian – Dutch based choreographer Gabriella Maiorino and Dansmakers Amsterdam (NL) participating in all her pieces during this period as a performer or rehearsal director.
 In 2013 Cristina, performed in the revival of Experience #1, a piece by Isabelle Schad (DE), at Serralves Contemporary Art Museum, Porto and in NIL-CITY by Flávio Rodrigues/ Ballet Contemporâneo do Norte (PT).
 In 2015, she is one of the selected artists to participate in The Porto Sessions – a project drawn and developed by Meg Stuart/ Damaged Goods and Mezzannine.
 As rehearsal director she has worked for Hofesh Shechter (2012-2014) and Gregory Maqoma (2015) for Companhia Instável.
-She has performed in REIPOSTO REIMORTO by Catarina Miranda and is performing in Marco da Silva Ferreira’s piece Brother since it’s premiere at Teatro Rivoli in 2017 with an extensive European tour in venues such as Théâtre des Abbesses, Charleroi Danses, Dansens Hus Oslo, Festival Interplay, Athens Hellenic Festival Athens, Bienalle de Lyon, São Luiz Teatro Municipal, among many others.
+She has performed in REIPOSTO REIMORTO by Catarina Miranda and has been in the original cast and touring in Marco da Silva Ferreira’s piece Brother since it’s premiere at Teatro Rivoli in 2017 with an extensive European tour in venues such as Théâtre des Abbesses, Charleroi Danses, Dansens Hus Oslo, Festival Interplay Torino, Athens Hellenic Festival Athens, Bienalle de Lyon, São Luiz Teatro Municipal, among many others.

-She practices Hatha Yoga (YTT 200), studies Vedanta and Vedic Astrology.
+She studies Hatha Yoga (YTT 200), Vedanta and Vedic Astrology.